GriffinSar/Project-Two--Trek-Quiz/README.md

 - The project's accessibility was tested via Google Chrome's Lighthouse.
 - The project's HTML was validated using W3C HTML Markup Validator.
 - The project's CSS was validated using W3C Jigsaw CSS Validator.
+- The projects's JavaScript was validated using Jshint.
 - The project's wireframes were designed in Balsamiq.
-- Checked indentation of HTML with FreeFormatter.com
+- Checked indentation of HTML with FreeFormatter.com.
-- Referenced this website on how to create a drop down menu https://www.w3schools.com/howto/howto_css_dropdown.asp
--
+- Used Beautify to check formatting of my code.
+- I used https://www.w3schools.com/ for reference.

+### Acknowledgements

+Thank you to my mentor, Ronan McClelland, who provided a huge amount of support and guidance for this project.

+Thank you to my husband and children who have patiently put up with me over the last few weeks while I have given a  lot of my attention to getting this project completed.

 # Disclaimer
 This website is for educational purposes only.